kaklise/WNTR/documentation/graphics.rst

 .. note::
    This function requires the Python package **plotly**, which is an optional dependency of WNTR.

-The following example plots the network along with node population.
+The following example plots the network along with node population (:numref:`fig-plotly`).

 .. doctest::